blackwavesofenergy/blackwavesofenergy/README.md

 My name's Magdi, and welcome to my GitHub, @blackwavesofenergy.
-I'm currently refreshing my programmer memory by working on projects.
+I may be working on projects.
 - www.magdimahgoub.co.uk
-- www.magdiworks.co.uk